sid9394/sid9394/README.md

 - ⚡ I love to explore and experiment with different kinds of tools and technologies.
 - 🔭 I’m currently working on using ML Models to Classify and NLP models to Extract key data related to customer griviences.
 - 🌱 I’m currently learning how to effectively utilize transformer based machine learning techniques such as BERT in the NLP space
-- :earth_africa: I hope to use all that I learn to one day help make the world a climate friendly, kind and
+- :earth_africa: I hope to use all that I learn to one day help make the world a climate friendly, kind and awesome place :D

 - 📫 You can reach out to me via:
   - :dart: [LinkedIn](https://www.linkedin.com/in/sidharth-menon-b244a089/)